 An easy way to make DIY stocking holders.
 Follow this step by step tutorial to make some new Christmas decor for your home.

 Hi Friends!!
-Ho Ho Ho….Another Christmas decor tutorial coming at you!
-This DIY stocking holders tutorial is part of a fun Handmade Holiday Blog Hop.
+Ho Ho Ho… .Another DIY Christmas decor tutorial coming at you!

 I got a box full of bits of pine wood from someone on a local Facebook group that was giving them away for free.
 Her son used a lot of pine for karate practice so they were all different sizes but they were free!!
-Woo Hoo!
+My kind of project!

 Materials for DIY Stocking Holders